js-just/test/docs.md

 - `Compressor`: Compresses your website.
 - `Generator`: Generates documentation website using Markdown.

-> [!WARNING] Just an Ultimate Site Tool is still in development at the **alpha** stage.
+> [!WARNING] Just an Ultimate Site Tool is still in development at the **beta** stage.
 Expect regular updates, possible bugs, and changes.
 If you have found a bug, please [report it here](https://github.com/js-just/_just/issues/new?labels=bug&template=bug.md).
 > [!NOTE] Just an Ultimate Site Tool assumes that a modern browser and a modern operating system are used.
 > [!TIP] Do not use `Redirector` if you can make server-side `HTTP 3XX` redirects.